chalmersproject/chalmers-website/src/pages/projects/about_us/index.md

 <article role="article">

 We are all friendly volunteers.
-Feel free to reachout at [info@chalmerscards.com](info@chalmerscards.com).
+Feel free to reachout at <a href="mailto:info@chalmerscards.com">info@chalmerscards.com </a>.

 </article>